 If you do experience ED, your GP will first attempt to determine its cause.
 You may need an alternative medication, or you could be required to make lifestyle changes to help you lose weight, become more physically active, or stop smoking.
 If recommended and prescribed, you can also buy Viagra (sildenafil) or other ED tablets, all of which are readily available on the Dr Fox website and considered low toxicity and relatively safe drugs.

 So men, you don’t have to worry that your ability to get an erection will trail off with age.
-It isn’t an inevitable part of the ageing process and, if ED does occur later in life, it can often be treated with great success.
+It isn’t an inevitable part of the ageing process and, if erectile dysfunction, or erectile dissatisfaction, does occur later in life, it can often be treated with great success.